 A portable generator is an essential thing to have in your home.
-It serves as a core component when planning for an emergency preparedness, or want to have a power backup system.
-It doesn’t matter what type of generator you have, the quality of power supply will be really good to run most appliances.
+It serves as a core component when planning for emergency preparedness, or wanting to have a power backup system.
+It doesn’t matter what type of generator you have, the quality of the power supply will be really good to run most machines.

-Many people doesn’t have an idea when it comes to connecting a portable generator to an electrical panel.
-In this article, we’ll learn how exactly you need to connect your generator to an electrical panel with step by step instructions.
+Many people don’t have an idea when it comes to connecting a portable generator to an electrical panel.
+In this article, we’ll learn how exactly you need to connect your generator to an electrical panel with step-by-step instructions.

 Let’s get started.

 What’s the proper way to power your home?